LukeRParker/TAK-COT-Examples/Generalised/tak/README.md

 - TAK Server Docker .zip (you will need to register for an account at [tak.gov](https://tak.gov/) to get access to this as a download.
 Tested with TAK Server version 4.9 Release 23.0).

 **Deploying to Kubernetes**

-  1. If using **kubernetes-deployment.bat**:
+  **1. If using kubernetes-deployment.bat**:
   - Windows OS if using the provided .bat files.
   - Kubernetes running locally.
   - kubectl installed.

-  2. Else:
+  **2. Else:**
   - Access to the target Kubernetes cluster.
   - kubectl installed.
-    - Note: provided .yaml files in ./deployment assume locally held container images.
+  - *Note:* provided .yaml files in ./deployment assume locally held container images.
 These will require updating if you push your containers to a remote CR.

 #
 ## Getting started